Looking after ourselves:

 You will be told when a fluid restriction is going to be beneficial.
 For many, fluid restricting is not easy and people have to find their own way to manage this.
 Speaking to dietitians and to others on dialysis can help.

-Joining the Norwich support group (UNKPA) and following this link ( UK national kidney federation) might help you learn how to manage better with the problems people can have with renal failure.
+Joining the Norwich support group (UNKPA) and the links on this page might support you in learning how to manage better with the problems people can have with renal failure.